TeachBen/CMP73010-assignment1-2019/README.md

 # CMP73010
-This is for assignment 1
+This document as been modify by Morgane